enthought/traitsui/docs/source/traitsui_user_manual/factories_basic.rst

 values to display (with the *values* parameter).
 The *name* parameter can be an extended trait name.
 The *values* parameter can be a list, tuple, or dictionary, or a "mapped" trait.
-When using *names* or *values*, the *use_separator* flag turns the string value specified by the *separator* trait to instead insert a separator into the set of values, to allow grouping (this is currently only supported in the Qt backend).
+When using *names* or *values*, the *use_separator* flag replaces any occurences of the value specified by *separator* with a separator in the pop-up menu, allowing grouping of entries (this is currently only supported in the Qt backend).

 By default, an enumeration editor sorts its values alphabetically.
 To specify a